TomPace101/nanopore_diffusion/notes.md

 It has its own _TODO_ list.

-_TODO_ put bookmarks in pdf
-- tried, but something buggy is going on.

 _TODO_ split part about diffusion equation into sections:
 - governing differential equation
 - weak form